What is Herpes?

 There is scientific research to support the concept that arginine, an amino acid, can aggravate Herpes and bring on an outbreak.
 It is shown that arginine provides the virus with it’s building blocks and supports the Herpes virus growth.
 Foods containing arginine include nuts, protein shakes, chocolate and caffeine (just to name a few).
 If Herpes outbreaks are a problem for you, see whether cutting back on these foods or eliminating them from your diet helps relieve your symptoms and their occurrences.

 It has been found that the amino acid lysine retards virus growth by reducing the virus’ food source arginine.
 So you should include in your diet foods high in Lysine and decrease the foods high in L-Arginine.

 Below are some simple home remedies:

 Epsom salts are best if you have them available.
 You can buy Epsom salts from most local supermarkets or drug stores.
 Salt water can be used to wash the infected area and help to clean, soothe and dry the sores.

 Use 1 teaspoon of salt in 600ml of water or a generous handful in a bath tub.
 A lengthy swim in the ocean will also have a similar effect.

-Can be soothing if wrapped in a towel and applied directly to the sores.Emotional Relief:
+Ice wrapped in a towel or applied directly to the sores can offer soothing relief.

 Bach Flower Remedies may be used to ease the emotional stress of Herpes, particularly Rescue Remedy.
 St John’s Wort (taken internally) may be helpful for stress and anxiety, but does have contra-indications with some medications so please check with your Naturopath or Health Care Provider before taking.